scottgasch/pyutils/docs/pyutils.rst

 pyutils.config module
 ---------------------

 The config module is an opinionated way to set up input parameters to your program.
-It is enabled by using the :py:mod:`pyutils.bootstrap` decorator or by simply calling :py:meth:`pyutils.config.parse` early in main (which is what :py:meth:`pyutils.bootstrap.initialize` does for you).
+It is enabled by using the :py:mod:`pyutils.bootstrap` decorator around your main entry point or by simply calling :py:meth:`pyutils.config.parse` early in main (which is what :py:meth:`pyutils.bootstrap.initialize` does for you).

-If you use this module, input parameters to your program can come from the commandline (and are configured using Python's :py:mod:`argparse`).
+If you use this module, input parameters to your program come from the commandline (and are configured using Python's :py:mod:`argparse`).
 But they can also be be augmented or replaced using saved configuration files stored either on the local filesystem or on Apache Zookeeper.
-There is a provision for enabling dynamic arguments (i.e. that can change during runtime) via Zookeeper.
+There is a provision for enabling dynamic arguments (i.e. that can change during runtime) via Zookeeper (which is disabled by default).

 ---